 However, you are allowed to bring in your own outside food, drinks, and snacks.
 As long as the packaging is not glass, the liquids aren’t alcohol, and the food doesn’t require heating you can bring a meal.

 While at the Magic Kingdom a recommendation on where to eat is to take the raft over to Tom Sawyer Island.
 There you’ll find picnic tables set up in multiple secluded areas and can enjoy your meal in one of the only calm areas in the park.

 Other picnic areas in the Magic Kingdom are in

 - The brick walkway by the Seven Seas Lagoon

 **Huge** Walt Disney World vacation tip – Don’t Be Shy!

-Simply enjoying the small shows the put on in the “streets” rather than just running from ride to ride can change the experience for you.
+Simply enjoying the small shows they put on in the streets rather than just running from ride to ride can change the experience for you.